 • These payments will be managed by the Department of Fire and Emergency Services' State Recovery team, with applications and information about eligibility available at recovery.dfes.wa.gov.au.

-Latest information on the recovery and fuel impacts are also available:
+Latest information on access and fuel impacts are also available: